Michelle Donelan: Parliamentary Candidate for the new Melksham and Devizes constituency

 In May 2023, Donelan announced she would be contesting at the next general election the Melksham and Devizes constituency, where she lived, as the boundaries of her Chippenham seat had been redrawn.
 When the election took place in July 2024, she was defeated by Brian Mathew of the Liberal Democrats.

 Post-parliamentary career

 Following her defeat at the 2024 general election, Donelan has worked as a freelance advisor.

 Personal life

-Donelan is married to Tom Turner.
-His family's firm Stronghold Global, a procurement company, has had government supply contracts.
-In December 2022, Donelan announced that she was expecting a baby and went on maternity leave at the end of April 2023.
+Donelan is married to Tom Turner, whose family's procurement company Stronghold Global won government contracts to supply PPE to NHS hospitals, Covid testing sites and universities during the pandemic.
+She announced that she was pregnant in December 2022, and went on maternity leave from April to July 2023.

 Honours

 She was appointed a member of the Privy Council on 20 September 2021, invested via video link at Balmoral Castle.